The carotid and the vertebral arteries supply the brain with oxygenated blood.

 If you experience the above symptoms for longer than a few hours, or they don't resolve within 24 hours, a stroke has probably occurred.
 You should contact your physician immediately.

-Hardening of the arteries causes most cases of carotid artery disease.
+Hardening of the arteries, atherosclerosis, causes most cases of carotid artery disease.
 Experts do not fully understand the cause of hardening of the arteries.
 Plaque may build up in the arteries because of an injury to the artery's inner lining.
 Factors that injure artery walls include smoking, high cholesterol and high blood pressure.

 In rare cases, conditions known as carotid aneurysm disease and fibro-muscular dysplasia cause carotid artery disease.